Key Takeaway

 The 5-Day Rule

 Novo Nordisk, the manufacturer of Ozempic, provides clear guidance for missed doses.
 If fewer than 5 days have passed since your scheduled injection day, take the missed dose as soon as you remember.
 Then continue with your regular dosing schedule on the usual day.
 If 5 or more days have passed, skip the missed dose entirely and take your next dose on the regularly scheduled day.
-Do not double up on doses to make up for a missed injection.
+Don't double up on doses to make up for a missed injection.

 Impact on Treatment Progress